kisejin/HOSSemEval-EB23-A-Robust-Dataset-for-Aspect-Based-Sentiment-Analysis-of-Hospitality-Reviews/README.md

 ```

 **2. Inference**:
 We are trained on our proprietary dataset, is now available on Hugging Face.
-Researchers and developers can access this model for further experimentation or fine-tuning using the following identifier: kisejin/T5-GAS-v1
+You can access this model for further experimentation or fine-tuning using the following identifier: [kisejin/T5-GAS-v1](https://huggingface.co/kisejin/T5-GAS-v1)

 ### 3. ASQP  ([Zhang et al., 2021](https://arxiv.org/pdf/2110.00796.pdf))